Western Turkic Khaganate: Tang campaigns against the Western Turks (640–657)

-Tang protectorate (657–742 CE)
+Tang protectorate (657–742)

-The Western Turks attempted to capture the Tarim Basin in 670 and 677, but were repelled by the Tang.
-In 679, the Tang general Pei Xingjian led an army as far as Tokharistan, as he was also escorting back to Persia the last Sasanian pretender to the throne, Narsieh.
-Pei Xingjian fought successfully against an invasion of Anxi led by Western Turkic Khan Ashina Duzhi, and numerous minor Turkic chieftains in the region then pledged their loyalty to the Tang dynasty.
-Meanwhile, general Pei Xingjian lost interest in reinstalling the Persian King and left Narsieh in the Anxi Protectorate alone, although Narsieh was still able to maintain his many servants and a high quality of life, and would continue on to fight against the Muslim Arabs for twenty years.
+The Western Turks attempted to capture the Tarim Basin in 670 and 677 but were repelled by the Tang.
+In 679, the Tang general Pei Xingjian led an army as far as Tokharistan, as he was also escorting the last Sasanian pretender to the throne, Narsieh, back to Persia.
+Pei Xingjian fought successfully against an invasion of Anxi led by Western Turkic khagan Ashina Duzhi, and numerous minor Turkic chieftains in the region then pledged their loyalty to the Tang dynasty.
+Meanwhile, general Pei Xingjian lost interest in reinstalling the Persian king and left Narsieh in the Anxi Protectorate alone, although Narsieh was able to maintain his many servants and a high quality of life, and continued to fight against the Muslim Arabs for twenty years.
 Upon returning to Tang, Pei was appointed the minister of rituals and Great general of the right flank guards.

-In 679, Turkic chieftain Ashide Wenfu rebelled.
+In 679, the Turkic chieftain Ashide Wenfu rebelled.
 Protectorate general Xiao Siye, a noble from Lanling Commandery, was defeated by Ashide.
 Pei then took over the command from Xiao and decisively won a battle against the Turks in an ambush.
 Ashide fled.
 Not long after the first defeat, Ashide Wenfu gathered his troops and united them with the troops of another chieftain Ashina Funian.
 Pei saw the distrust and suspicions between the two chieftains and exploited this weakness by driving a wedge between them.
 Eventually, Ashina Funian murdered Ashide Wenfu out of the fear of Tang's revenge against him.
 When Funian was brought to the Tang court, he was executed regardless of the fact that he surrendered his troops.
 Pei had promised Ashina that he would not be put to death, however, the court did not respect Pei's promise.
 Due to this incident, Pei retired.
-Ashina's death, according to New Book of Tang, was a scheme against Pei Xingjian by his very own clansman Pei Yan who was jealous about his victories in the West.
+Ashina's death, according to New Book of Tang, was a scheme against Pei Xingjian by his clansman Pei Yan who was jealous about his victories in the west.

 In 682, Pei was again put in charge of pacifying yet another Turkic rebellion against the Tang dynasty.
 However, he died of old age before the troops were sent out.
-The imperial court rewarded him the posthumous name Xian (獻) which means "Dedication", as well as the supreme military honorary title Taiwei (太尉).
+The imperial court awarded him with the posthumous name Xian (獻) which means "Dedication", as well as the supreme military honorary title Taiwei (太尉).

 The areas controlled by the Tang dynasty came under the dynasty's cultural influences and the Turkic influence of the ethnically Turkic Tang soldiers stationed in the region.
 Indo-European prevalence in Central Asia declined as the expeditions accelerated Turkic migration into what is now Xinjiang.
-By the end of the 657 campaign, the Tang had reached its largest extent.
+By the end of the 657 campaigns, the Tang had reached its largest extent.
 The Turks, Tibetans, Muslim Arabs and the Tang competed for control over Central Asia until the collapse of the Tang in the 10th century.

-The Second Turkic Empire defeated the fragmented Western Turks in 712, and absorbed the tribes into the new empire.
+The Second Turkic Empire defeated the fragmented Western Turks in 712 and absorbed the tribes into the new empire.